preethamshettigar/Data-Science-Projects/Car Insurance Claim Data/Readme.md

 ### Objective

 In this notebook, we will explore the steps in 2 parts
-- classification for predicting if a claim has occured
+- **Classification** for predicting if a claim has occured
-- regression for predicting the value of a claim assuming a claim has been made.
+- **Regression** for predicting the value of a claim assuming a claim has been made.